44digits/blog/posts/coding-environment-for-the-google-foobar-challenge.md

 JupyterLab `.ipynb` notebooks are stored in the `notebooks` directory located in the same directory as the `Dockerfile`.
 Docker will create it if it does not exist.

+This `Dockerfile` can be easily extended to install additional Kernels such as go, rust, R, and so on.
+A full list and instructions can be found [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).